bartificer/programming-by-stealth/docs/pbs23.md

 $('p').css('color', 'red');
 ```

 However, sometimes we need to apply similar, but not identical, changes to each element represented by a jQuery object.
 In these kinds of situations, we need to loop through each element represented by the object one by one.
 Or – to put it another way, we need to iterate over the elements represented by the jQuery object.
 This is what jQuery’s `.each()` function is for.
-This function expects one argument, a callback, and it will execute that callback once for every element the object represents.
+This function expects one argument, a callback.
+It will execute that callback once for every element the object represents.
 Within the callback, the current DOM element will be available via the special `this` variable.
 As usual, to convert this DOM object to a jQuery object, pass it to the `$()` function, i.e. use `$(this)`.

 As an example, let’s alter our previous example so it also puts a count at the end of every paragraph.